DanielTheFletch/color50/docs/source/usage.rst

 Now that we've covered the **Color** class and its usage with strings, we can jump into three of the four functions in the core_functions module.
-These functions are designed to streamline the creation of **Color** objects by simplifying the initialization to one readable line of code.
+These functions are designed to streamline the creation of **Color** objects by simplifying their initialization to one readable line of code.

 The ``rgb`` function